Kansas Wildcats

 After Sousa's death, the score was one of many that became accidentally mixed with other writings by Sousa which resulted in decades of confusion about his final works.
 Years of sorting and review of over 9,000 pages of his work were assembled and reviewed by multiple music librarians including staff from the Library of Congress.

-Over the years, the song has been performed outside of Kansas State events to showcase the works of Sousa.
+Over the years, the march has been performed outside of Kansas State events to showcase the works of Sousa.